-Emporia Energy wishes to welcome you to our latest offering: the Vue Expansion Module!
+Emporia Energy wishes to welcome you to our latest offering: the Vue Expansion Module for Gen 1 Vues!
 Our engineers have worked hard to build add-on capabilities to enhance the function of our Vue platform.
 The new features include the ability to monitor up to eight (8!) specific circuits in your panel.
 With no guesswork.
 The new functionality allows you to focus your attention on the electricity loads you find most important to your lifestyle.
 Whether your intend to monitor specific large equipment, save money, save energy, or save carbon, the Vue Expansion Module puts the right tool in your hands.

 More Function, More Sophistication

-We designed the Expansion Module to integrate seamlessly with our original Vue hardware.
+We designed the Expansion Module to integrate seamlessly with our original Gen 1 Vue hardware (Expansion Modules cannot be used with Gen 2 hardware).
 Consequently, we kept ease and simplicity in mind.
 However, because the expansion allows monitoring of up to eight circuits, installation may prove somewhat more involved.
 As a guideline, we suggest allowing between 30 and 60 minutes for the initial work as opposed to the 15 to 30 minutes for the original Vue.
 Additionally, you may consider looking ahead to a few further 30-minute sessions over time as you learn more about the power workings of your home.

 The extra time requirement derives from two sources.
 First, we need to install eight 50A current sensors (also known as current transducers [CTs]) as opposed to the two 200A current sensors required for the Vue.
 Second, most of us live in homes whose breaker panels lack (how shall we put this nicely…?) “complete” labeling.
 Therefore, we may choose to change the location of certain current sensors as we discover better how individual circuits operate.